Azure-Samples/enterprise-data-sharing/1-data-marketplace/README.md

 ### Graph Permissions

 Furthermore, the analytics-sp requires authorization for the specified Graph API application permissions.
-To accomplish this, assign the General Administrator role to the sp_graph service principal created during the prerequirements.sh process within your Entra ID manually.
+To accomplish this, assign the Global Administrator role to the sp_graph service principal created during the prerequirements.sh process within your Entra ID manually.

 In order to run the automation for the Graph permissions follow the steps below: